The Doctor of Philosophy in Educational Psychology focuses on human learning, development

 in educational, corporate or government settings.

-processes in collaborative learning contexts,the psychological climate of online learning environments and self-regulation, predictors
+learning contexts,the psychological climate of online learning environments and self-regulation, predictors

 of psychological well-being, teachers’ social perspective-taking ability and the relationship